Sabolik/feather_m0_lora_modem/README.md

 ```
 ATL1,708
 ```
-unplug USB, connect Battery instead so now the device is running in Low power mode measuring and sending weather data every 30 minutes.
+unplug USB and reset device using on-board button.
+The device is now running in Low power mode (if battery connected) measuring and sending weather data every 30 minutes.
 ## Example 3
 create [TTN Device](https://www.thethingsnetwork.org/) using OTAA activation method
 ```